the-black-eagle/script.streaming.radio.helper/README.md

 haslogo - boolean. true if the script found or downloaded a logo, false otherwise.

 logopath - fully qualified path to any logo found.

+albumtitle - title of an album the track is on, if found

+year - year of the album, if found

+srh.Artist.Thumb - URL to an artist thumbnail on theaudiodb

+srh.Artist.Banner - URL to an artist banner on theaudiodb

 Window properties can be used as follows -